jserv/mini-arm-os/README.md

 - `rules.mk`
   - You should `NOT` modify this file!
-  - All of the rules are encapsulation into macro, used in `Makefile`.
+  - All of the rules are encapsulated into macro, used in `Makefile`.
 - `Makefile`:
-  - If your device vendor name does not exist, create new variable and assign name to it!
+  - If your device vendor name does not exist, create new variable and assign a name to it!
     - E.g.`STM32 := STM32`
   - Add your device name
     - E.g.`STM32F429_DEVICE := f429disco`